Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/tl-addon.rst

 ======================
-Torque Limiter Add-On
+MS Torque Limiter Add-On
 ======================
 .. note::
- The torque limiter is mounted between the hoist main electric motor and the high-speed reducer shaft of the hoist.
+ The MS Torque Limiter is mounted between the hoist main electric motor and the high-speed reducer shaft of the hoist.

- The torque limiter is delivered factory rated to the value necessary to the application.
+ The MS Torque Limiter is delivered factory rated to the value necessary to the application.

-The torque limiter coupling is made of friction linings (2) and springs (1) set to drive the coupling which is attached to the motor shaft.
+The MS Torque Limiter coupling is made of friction linings (2) and springs (1) set to drive the coupling which is attached to the motor shaft.

 Slip Torque
 ===========